EsotericSoftware/minlog/README.md

 ## Overview

-MinLog is a Java logging library.
-Key features:
+MinLog is a tiny Java logging library which features:

 - **Zero overhead** Logging statements below a given level can be automatically removed by javac at compile time.
 This means applications can have detailed trace and debug logging without having any impact on the finished product.